SAP-samples/teched2022-IN263/README.md

-# Session ID - Session Title
+# IN263 - Onboard and Manage New Trading Partners Using SAP Integration Suite

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session IN263 - Onboard and Manage New Trading Partners Using SAP Integration Suite.

 ## Overview